-You must pass the knowledge and skill tests to get a CDL.
-This manual will help you to pass these tests, but it is not a substitute for a training class or program.
+You must pass applicable knowledge and skills tests to get a CDL.
+This guide will help you prepare for these tests, but it is not a substitute for a training class or program.
 Formal training is the most reliable way to learn the special skills required to safely and professionally drive a large commercial vehicle.